Corrective Services NSW

 - Networking opportunities including annual Psychological Conference

-- Training in sex and violence risk assessments
+- Training in sexual and violence risk assessments

-- You must be able to demonstrate experience in assessment and treatment in correctional psychology including health issues, cognitive impairment, and with respect to behaviour management.
+- You must be able to demonstrate expertise in assessment and treatment in correctional psychology including mental health, cognitive impairment, and with respect to behaviour management.

 - You must have a minimum 4 year accredited qualification in psychology with current provisional or general registration with the Psychology Board of Australia.

 - You must have a thorough knowledge and understanding of the psychologist’s ethical and legal obligations and professional accountability.

 - Current driver’s licence with ability and willingness to travel throughout NSW

 - Please note that pre-provisional psychologists are not eligible to apply.